ChristianPari/365-Days-of-Code/README.md

 <h2>Day 43</h2>
 <h4>May 20, 2020</h4>

-Watched a [moshhamedani YT video on REST APIs](https://www.youtube.com/watch?v=pKd0Rpw7O48) and did the [walkthrough](https://github.com/ChristianPari/Intro-to-REST-APIs/tree/master/Full-Intro1), starting to understand the different aspects of the request and response arguments within the callback function of the requests and how to access the data I need for each one
+Watched a [Mosh Hamedani YT video on REST APIs](https://www.youtube.com/watch?v=pKd0Rpw7O48) and did the [walkthrough](https://github.com/ChristianPari/Intro-to-REST-APIs/tree/master/Full-Intro1), starting to understand the different aspects of the request and response arguments within the callback function of the requests and how to access the data I need for each one

 <h2>Day 42</h2>
 <h4>May 19, 2020</h4>